shirtsgroup/LLC_Membranes/Data-Analysis/README.md

 Single_monomer.py and Box_vectors.py are both scripts used to view outputs from GROMACS in the form of .xvg files. .xvg files are output from gmx energy.

+Thickness.py calculates the membrane thickness based on the highest and lowest atom positions in the z-direction.
+Thickness.py is the same script adapted for bash so that a file can be input.
+This file is used for preparing input files